 Often, a plaintiff bringing a premises liability lawsuit against a hotel or resort will be faced with an allegation of comparative fault, which is an assertion that the plaintiff was partially or wholly to blame for the accident.
 In this situation, the plaintiff still can potentially recover compensation that is proportionate to the percentage of fault attributable to the defendant.
 For instance, if the jury finds that both parties were negligent and assigns 20% of the fault to the plaintiff, he or she may be able to recover up to 80% of his or her damages from the defendant.

 Damages that may be recoverable in a premises liability lawsuit against a resort or hotel often include past and future medical expenses, lost wages, pain and suffering, and loss of spousal consortium.
 In wrongful death cases, funeral and burial costs, lost net earnings to the victim’s estate, and other damages may be sought as well.Consult a Pembroke Pines Lawyer for Your Premises Liability Claim

-If you or a loved one has been hurt at a hotel or resort, it is important to contact an attorney as soon as possible after the accident.
-The Pembroke Pines premises liability attorneys at Cohn & Smith are here to help.
+If you or a loved one has suffered injuries at a hotel or resort, it is important to contact an attorney as soon as possible after the accident.
+The Pembroke Pines attorneys at Cohn & Smith are here to help.
 Call us at (954) 431-8100 or contact us online to schedule a free appointment with a member of our team.
 Our slip and fall lawyers serve victims in many South Florida cities, including Fort Lauderdale, Weston, Sunrise, Tamarac, Coral Springs, Pompano Beach, Aventura, and communities throughout North Dade County.